cultureic/ckPayment/README.md

   });
 }
 ```
 Here is a breakdown of the different customization options:

-cardColor: This defines the main color of the card.
+- `cardColor`: This defines the main color of the card.
-gradientColor: This defines the gradient color of the card.
+- `gradientColor`: This defines the gradient color of the card.
-primaryColor: This defines the primary color of the texts and buttons.
+- `primaryColor`: This defines the primary color of the texts and buttons.
-secondaryColor: This defines the secondary color of the texts and buttons.
+- `secondaryColor`: This defines the secondary color of the texts and buttons.
-steps: This is an array that defines the steps of the payment flow.
-Each step is an object that has a type, title, and data property. data contains the content to be displayed on the step and can include nested elements.
+- `steps`: This is an array that defines the steps of the payment flow.
+Each step is an object that has a `type`, `title`, and `data` property. `data` contains the content to be displayed on the step and can include nested elements.

 In the example above, we have two steps: 'login' and 'confirmPaymentDetails'.
 Each step has a custom title and data.

-The type field for the step is a string representing the type of the step.
-The title is the title for that particular step and data is the contents of the step.
-In the data, you can specify a type (like 'section'), props for additional properties, style for the style of the section and children for the nested elements inside the section.
+The `type` field for the step is a string representing the type of the step.
+The `title` is the title for that particular step, and `data` is the contents of the step.
+In the `data`, you can specify a `type` (like 'section'), `props` for additional properties, `style` for the style of the section, and `children` for the nested elements inside the section.

 With these options, you can customize the payment flow according to your application's requirements.